 - Have undergone treatment for cancer

-Men should talk to a doctor if they have:
+Men should talk to a health care provider if they have:

 - A low sperm count or other problems with sperm